compojoom/refire/README.md

 There's also [refire-app](https://github.com/hoppula/refire-app), it wraps Refire, Redux, React Router and React Free Style with developer friendly API.

-## syncFirebase({store, url, bindings, onCancel, onAuth, pathParams})
+## syncFirebase({apiKey, projectId, store, bindings, onCancel, onAuth, pathParams})

-syncFirebase needs bindings, a Redux store instance and a Firebase instance url.
+syncFirebase needs bindings, a Redux store instance and a Firebase instance settings (api key & project id).

+`apiKey` is needed for firebase client since 3.x, you can obtain it from [Firebase console](https://console.firebase.google.com), select your project and go to `Add Firebase to your web app`.

+`projectId` is the project's identifier, e.g. `projectId`.firebaseio.com

 `bindings` bindings define the sync options per firebase path.
 See the comments below in **Usage example** for more info.

 `store` is your Redux store instance, remember to include `firebaseReducer` in your Redux reducer function, see the **Usage example** below.

-`url` is your firebase instance's url (don't forget the trailing slash).

 `onAuth` (optional) gets called after Firebase's authentication state changes.